OWASP/www-project-netryx/index.md

 Q3-Q4: Extending Netryx support for additional Java frameworks, collecting feedback for further improvements.

 Year 2
-Q1: Designing AI driven IDS system following privacy and security requirements of processed data.
+Q1: Designing AI driven WAF system following privacy and security requirements of processed data.
 Define possibilities of turning it into decentralized (p2p) view.
-Q2-Q3: Development and testing of IDS system, collecting feedback from relevant stakeholders
+Q2-Q3: Development and testing of WAF system, collecting feedback from relevant stakeholders
-Q4: First autonomous IDS system release
+Q4: First autonomous WAF system release

 Year 3
 Q1-Q2: Exploration of how Netryx can be adapted for other programming languages, such as Python, C#, JavaScript and Rust.